l0exy1h/vocab-builder/README.md

-# 204 Final Project - Vocabulary Builder
+# Vocabulary Builder

+This is a copy of the original repository with sensitive information (private keys, API endpoints) redacted.
+You can still visit the original web application [here](https://wustlcse204.github.io/10-final-project-sherryyork/).

 ## Overview